-The obtaining of data from the site and the preparation of this geotechnical investigation report have been carried out according to this firm's proposal (VE17GT0808K dated 8/8/17), authorized by Jason Scherr, to proceed with the work.
-Our efforts and report are limited to the scope and limitations set forth in the proposal.
+The data obtained from the subject site and the preparation of this Geotechnical investigation report have been carried out according to this firm's proposal, authorized by Mr. Scott Tonn, to proceed with the work.

 1.4 Standard of Care